ruby-hyperloop/hyperloop-devise-tutorial/README.md

 end
 ```

-To access our User Model on the client, Hyperloop needs to see it, so we will move it (and applciation_record.rb for Rails 5.x) to the `hyperloop/models` folder.
+To access our User Model on the client we need to move it (and applciation_record.rb for Rails 5.x) to the `hyperloop/models` folder.

 `mv app/models/user.rb app/hyperloop/models/`
 `mv app/models/application_record.rb app/hyperloop/models/`